cquilezg/pitest-helper/README.md

 ```
 For more details on configuring the gradle-pitest-plugin for PITest in Gradle, visit the [official plugin documentation](https://github.com/szpak/gradle-pitest-plugin).

-#### 2. Configure your pitest task to load the properties successfully
+#### 2. Configure your pitest task to load the command-line project properties

 #### `build.gradle`